microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

             "-v", "$HOME/.kube:/root/.kube-localhost"]
     ```

 3. Finally, update `.bashrc` to automatically swap out localhost for host.docker.internal in a containr copy of the Kubernetes config.
-From `dev-container.dockerfile`:
+From `.devcontainer/Dockerfile`:

     ```Dockerfile
     RUN echo 'if [ "$SYNC_LOCALHOST_KUBECONFIG" == "true" ]; then \